 And the equivalent current carrying capacity equation will be:

-For outside visible traces the coefficients values are:
+For outside visible traces the coefficient values are:

 K = 0.024